EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

         **National Safe Haven users**: If using a 'desktop' back-end, then you must select the 'desktop' you have been granted access to.

-* **RStudio Server password**: A password is required to secure RStudio Server.
-Provide a password to use.
 * **CPUs/cores**: CPUs/cores requested for the app's job.
 * **Memory (GiB)**: Memory requested for the app's job.